Chapter 11 Formatting Objects in Word

 Shapes and the Shape Format Tab

 Shapes can be found in two locations – in the Illustrations group on the Insert tab and in the Insert Shape group on the Shape Format tab.
-Using the Shapes button, the user has a choice between 8 categories of shapes from the gallery.
+Using the Shapes button, the user has a choice between eight categories of shapes from the gallery.
 These include lines, rectangles, basic shapes, block arrows, equation shapes, flowcharts, starts and banners, and callouts (Figure 15A).

 When the user selects a shape, a crosshair pointer allows the user to draw the shape in the document using the mouse or touchpad (Figure 15B).
-Once the shape is created, the Shape Format tab appears on the Ribbon. and provides additional options to format the shape (Figure 15C).
+Once the shape is created, the Shape Format tab appears on the Ribbon and provides additional options to format the shape (Figure 15C).

 Image showing the shapes gallery